My friend Max (short for Maxima, though if it were short for Maximus that would also be cool in a GLADIATOR way) has introduced me to Macklemore.

 You — yes, you — could probably do a decent job singing this thing at a karaoke bar, even if you are TOO DRUNK TO SPELL KARAOKE.

 Bottom line: a simple, study, lovable song.
-A punk-rock tank with interesting word twists in the lyrics.
-I like it, I love it, I want some more of it.
+A punk-rock deal with interesting twists in the lyrics.

 Special bonus: my favorite cover of I WANT YOU TO WANT ME by Letters to Cleo.
 (This cover doesn’t have a music video.
 Somebody made one with scenes from the show CHUCK, and they did alright.
 Here you go.)